Roseneath, Wellington

-Roseneath is a suburb of Wellington, New Zealand, located east of Oriental Bay and north of Hataitai.
-The peninsula was named after Rosneath, a village on the Rosneath peninsula on Scotland's River Clyde, and has no association with roses.
+Roseneath is an affluent suburb of Wellington, New Zealand, located east of Oriental Bay and north of Hataitai.
+The peninsula was named after Rosneath, a village on the Rosneath Peninsula on Scotland's River Clyde, and has no association with roses.

 History

 David Wilkinson from Ayrshire, Scotland, was an early Wellington resident and gardener who lived at Oriental Bay in a house named Roseneath Cottage in the 1850s.
 He operated a tea garden and plant nursery here too, until at least 1891.
 The Roseneath Estate began to be developed in 1886 and possibly took its name from Wilkinson's business.
 Sections covering an area from Point Jerningham to Grafton Road down to Evans Bay were released for sale in 1888 and another block covering an area from Grafton Road up the hillside was for sale in 1902.
 Walking access from Oriental Bay to Roseneath begins at the top of Grass Street outside Wilkinson's house, now 13 Grass Street and on a terrace at the foot of Wilkinson Street.

 St Barnabas Anglican church on Maida Vale Rd was dedicated on 19 November 1899.
 In January 1924 there was a serious fire in the wooden church, but it was rebuilt.

 Gateways Apartments at 19 Maida Vale Rd, next to the church and school, is a large modernist block of 60 flats built in the 1960s.

 The headland forming the northern part of Roseneath is called Point Jerningham.
 A concrete lighthouse was installed in the water off the point in January 1929, replacing an earlier floating light.
 The lighthouse was transported to the site and lowered into position by the floating crane Hikitia.
 In 2019 a solar LED beacon was installed in the lighthouse.

 Point Jerningham is also the site of New Zealand's only permanent saluting battery, which began operating in 1918.
 The New Zealand Army fires four 25-pound guns on special occasions, for example a 21-gun salute for the birthday of Queen Elizabeth II.

 Next to the saluting battery is the Long Hall.
 This building was originally a military barracks situated at Mt Victoria during World War 2.
 In 1947 members of the RSA moved it to its current site and used it as a clubrooms.
 After 1969 the hall was used as a practice space for Wellington Scottish Pipes and Drums and other uses.
 In 2008 a trust was formed to restore the building which had become dilapidated.